 The same is not true with IndeVets.
 With hundreds of shifts to choose from, our doctors can rest easy about taking time off, knowing they won’t have any issue getting hours.

-If you’re already a licensed veterinarian, you can become a relief veterinarian.
+If you’re already a licensed veterinarian, you can become and work as a relief veterinarian.
 At IndeVets, we generally require all Associate IndeVets have at least 2 years of experience, so they’re experienced and confident enough to practice at multiple clinics.
 To learn more about becoming an IndeVet, click here.

 The next step is finding hospitals that need coverage, which takes legwork.
 Start by reaching out to other doctors in your network to see if they need coverage.
 You can also advertise your services on Google, social media or veterinary networks.